 Even technology leaders had to speed up their transformation programs to keep up.
 According to Satya Nadella, Microsoft has “seen two years’ worth of digital transformation in two months.”

 All industries had to transform, and those who reacted the fastest won.
-As WorkFusion CEO Alex Lyashok says in his welcome address,
+As Alex Lyashok said in his welcome speech:

 The pandemic will accelerate adoption of Intelligent Automation